wilsonianb/interledger.github.io/_content/spin-up-local-network.md

 1. Spin up a local test network with three Interledger.rs nodes
 2. Send a cross-currency payment between them
-3. Settle the payment using a local Ethereum testnet and the XRP Ledger testnet

 Note: there are _many_ considerations to deploy an Interledger node into production, and this tutorial merely scratches the surface by running nodes in a safe, local environment without real money.